max-Hawkins/Hashpipe.jl/README.md

     <p>TODO:</p>
 </ul>

+### Tips

+- ipcs

 ## Example

 A common use-case would be to have C-level Hashpipe threads preprocess network packets into a standard, astronomy-friendly data format.
 From there, Julia threads would execute the high-level data processing required.
-Here is what the Julia code for this scenario would look like assuming the C-level Hashpipe threads and
+Here is what the Julia code for this scenario would look like assuming the C-level Hashpipe threads are already setup with the

 ```
 julia code here